George Hall (American football)

-George Alfred Hall Jr. (born August 2, 1984) is a former American football linebacker who played for the Columbus Destroyers of the Arena Football League.
+George Alfred Hall Jr. (born August 2, 1984) is an American former professional football linebacker who played for the Columbus Destroyers of the Arena Football League.
 He previously signed with the Minnesota Vikings of the National Football League (NFL), but was released without playing a game.

 Early years

 Hall committed to Purdue University on October 5, 2001.
 Hall wasn't heavily recruited as he didn't receive any other FBS scholarship offers.

 College years

 He played college football at Purdue.